 In fact, many cases of marijuana possession throughout Texas are being dropped due to the new requirement of lab testing to prove that the THC concentration is over the legal limit.

 As you can see, law enforcement and prosecutors now have a tougher time establishing that a person actually possesses illegal weed, or marijuana — and if driving, is actually impaired by it.
 That doesn’t mean people aren’t arrested anyway, but it does mean they have more legal options to avoid criminal penalties.

-If you or a loved one have been arrested for possession of marijuana, contact us to schedule your free consultation with veteran Houston drug defense lawyer Neal Davis.
+If you or a loved one have been arrested for possession of marijuana, contact us to schedule your consultation with veteran Houston drug defense lawyer Neal Davis.